!--Google tag(gtag.js)-- >

 This short demo shows you how to auto-route a PCB in seconds saving you time and money.
 This leaves you with loads of time to do something more interesting than manual routing.

-This video demonstrates how PCB-DEX automatically creates wire jumpers for you when schematic wires cross.
+This video demonstrates how AutoTRAX DEX automatically creates wire jumpers for you when schematic wires cross.

-In PCB-DEX you can change the orientation, font and scaling of part reference designators in PCBs and schematics.
+In AutoTRAX DEX you can change the orientation, font and scaling of part reference designators in PCBs and schematics.
 In schematics you can also change the color.

 This quick demo shows you how to add a jumper to a track to get past an obstacle that you cannot route around using the current layers on the PCB.